amrayman100/ProblemSolvingChallenge/README.md

 ### Java ###

+This is a maven java project with unit tests included for all the answers.
 The main package contains the answers and the tests are in the test package

 src/main/ and src/test